mrzachnugent/react-native-reusables/README.md

 This project includes only components built without third-party libraries or those that use [@rn-primitives](https://rnprimitives.com) _(universal radix-ui/primitives)_.

-### Excluded components
+**Excluded components**

-Only **14 out of the 50** shadcn/ui components are excluded from this library.
+Only **14 out of the 51** shadcn/ui components are excluded from this library.
 However, you can use the following packages or repositories to build your own

 #### Calendar